graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - I mentioned EDFS, but first let us take a step back and explain GraphQL subscriptions for those who might be new to them
 - In traditional GraphQL subscriptions, a client opens a subscription typically over a WebSocket connection
 - The server maintains the connection and pushes updates when data changes
-- This works great for single instances but has serious scaling challenges
+- This works great on paper but has serious scaling challenges
 - WebSockets are stateful - each connection consumes server memory and creates sticky sessions
 - With thousands of users, you're looking at megabytes of memory just for connection overhead
 - Server-Sent Events have similar problems plus HTTP connection limits